-- To Roger Garber, systems administrator, hosted software, and Sue Savidge, coordinator, information technology projects and training, for achieving Extron AV Associate certification. - To Development and Alumni Relations Department staff members David Counsil, Hope Harrison, Christina Kelley, Fred Scharf and Lisa Wolfe for completing the end-of-the-year appeal, working with donors to establish new scholarships and awarding scholarships to our students!
+- To Roger Garber, systems administrator, hosted software, and Sue Savidge, coordinator, information technology projects and training, for achieving Extron AV Associate certification. - To David Counsil, development director, institutional relations; Hope Harrison, director of development and alumni relations; Christina Kelley, development officer; Fred Scharf, donor relations specialist; and Lisa Wolfe, technician, all of the Development and Alumni Relations Department, for completing the end-of-the-year appeal, working with donors to establish new scholarships and awarding scholarships to our students!
 (See KUDOS on next page)